-...which supports the bank's relatively risky business profile
+...mitigate EBRD's relatively risky business profile

 Strong capitalisation, moderate leverage and prudential capital management are key mitigating factors for EBRD's comparatively risky business profile given its focus on private-sector lending and equity investments.
-As of September 2022, 58% of operating assets were private-sector loans and 13% were equity investments, with the remainder sovereign and other public-sector loans.
+In 2022, 57% of operating assets were private-sector loans and 12% were equity investments, with the remainder sovereign and other public-sector loans.

 The EBRD's business profile is captured by our assessment of the credit quality of its development-related assets.
 The DACQ score of "baa" is primarily anchored by the EBRD's stable but low weighted average borrower rating of "b2", which reflects the higher credit risk inherent in the bank's private-sector focus.
 However, we also take account of the EBRD's high-quality exposures in its markets of operation and its significant experience in operating within transition economies.
-The high degree of country and sector diversification, with only the energy sector accounting for slightly more than a quarter of development-related exposure as of September 2022, is a further strength.
+The high degree of country and sector diversification is a further strength, with only the energy sector accounting for more than 20% of development-related exposure in 2022.
 Other concentration metrics such as the share of the Top10 exposures and single largest exposures are also strong.

-Our assessment of asset performance at "baa3" reflects the bank's relatively high share of non-performing assets (NPAs) which includes non-performing loans (NPLs), losses on equity investments and called guarantees, with most of the NPAs resulting from the loan portfolio.
-The non-performing loan ratio has risen to 7.3% as of September 2022, compared to 4.9% in 2021, with the deterioration mainly reflecting the impact of the Russia-Ukraine military conflict on the Ukrainian exposure as well as on equity valuations for the remaining exposure in Russia.
-In contrast, the ratio of non-performing loans in Turkiye has started to decline over the course of 2022.
-The overal NPA ratio was 6.2% of total development-related assets as of September 2022, up from 4% in 2021.
+Our assessment of asset performance at "ba1" reflects the bank's relatively high share of non-performing assets (NPAs) which includes non-performing loans (NPLs), losses on equity investments and called guarantees, with most of the NPAs resulting from the loan portfolio.
+The overall NPA ratio was 6.6% of total development-related assets in 2022, up from 4% in 2021, predominantly driven by the war in Ukraine.
 While a significant increase, the NPA ratio is lower than it was in 2014, the last time of a major crisis in Ukraine and Russia.
-We reflect the deterioration in the asset performance in a one-notch downward trend adjustment from the initial score of "baa2".

 The NPA numbers do not incorporate the impact of the substantial guarantees and donor commitments even though those will materially reduce any losses that the EBRD might incur on its lending to Ukraine.
 Shareholders agreed to provide €1.4 billion to cover around half of EBRD's commitment to Ukraine over 2022-23.
 In addition, EBRD's strong risk management and prudent provisioning policies should help to limit the impact of its volatile asset performance on the overall credit profile.
-Provisions and loan loss reserves stood at 8.4% of total loans as of September 2022 (5.7% in 2021), equivalent to 1.1x gross impaired assets.
+Provisions and loan loss reserves stood at 9.7% of total loans in 2022 (5.7% in 2021), equivalent to 1.2x gross impaired assets.